Delayed Auditory Feedback (DAF)

 If You Tried DAF and You Still Stutter

 There are dozens of AAF devices and apps.
-Prices range from free (apps) to more than $5,000.
+Prices range from free (downloadable apps) to more than $5,000.
+Look for published studies about a device you’re considering buying.
+If DAF isn’t helping you, check that the device is doing what the manufacturer claims it should do.

-- The Edinburgh Masker is a simple (engineers would call it “elegant”) design that doesn’t rely on a computer.
-Yet I’ve seen countless Ph.D. speech-language pathologists confuse the sine waves produced by the Edinburgh Masker with white noise.
+• I’ve seen countless Ph.D. speech-language pathologists confuse the sine waves produced by the Edinburgh Masker with white noise.

-- Binaural (two ears) earphones are 25% more effective than monaural (one ear) earphones.
+• Binaural (two ears) earphones are 25% more effective than monaural (one ear) earphones.

 Most important, talk more!
 Ask your employer for a position that requires talking to customers.
 Start a hobby that requires talking, for example, tutoring an immigrant to learn English.
 Or just get out and talk to strangers.